nathaneltitane/dextop/README.md

 As the project evolves, certain utilities may change, either slightly or significantly and some new utilities may be introduced into the Dextop ecosystem.

-To ensure Dextop runs as expected, and wth the latest features in tow, proceed as follows according to your setup.
+To ensure Dextop runs as expected, and wth the latest features in tow, proceed as follows according to the existing setup:

 **For new installations, run the normal setup routine and follow instructions as they appear (refer to the setup section).**